 Hey there!
-I'm Tyler, a 4th-year EECS undergraduate at the University of California, Berkeley.
-Broadly, my main interests are mathematics and computer science.
-I enjoyed math and CS competitions in high school, and I love learning about theory, but focus mainly on machine learning for research.
+I'm Tyler, a 5th-year Master's in EECS at the University of California, Berkeley advised by Jitendra Malik.
+Broadly, my main interests are mathematics and computer science, specifically in computer vision.

-Aside from academics, I play guitar and basketball (huge Giants and Warriors fan, not a bandwagon btw), and I also enjoy music, food, and coffee to an unusual extent.
+Aside from academics, I play guitar and basketball and love to watch sports (go Giants and Warriors), i and I also enjoy music, food, and coffee to an unusual extent.
 If you're equally interested in any of the above, let's chat!
 My email is tyler [dot] zhu [at] berkeley [dot] edu.

 Here's an abridged summary of the classes I have taken.
 Some of them have links to additional resources that I've created.
 The notes are written in LaTeX and live during lecture, so they may contain many errors.
 I try my best to correct them after the fact.
 My setup is inspired by that of Evan Chen's.
 You can find some of them in my public course notes repository.